ResilientEcosystem/blog/_posts/2022-12-06-RccInNexRes.md

     </em>
 </p>

-#### Experiment 3 - Concurrency
+#### Experiment 3 - Concurrent Consensus

 This experiment tests and records the throughput and outgoing bandwidth of RCC with 64 or 96 replicas with different numbers of instances and the batch size is set to 400 and 800.

-In RCC, when the number of instances is more than one, increasing instances shows no obvious relevance with throughput.
-However, as the instance number increases, the outgoing bandwidth decreases.
-Therefore, as long as we overcome the bandwidth bottleneck, RCC gains higher performance than PBFT combined with the experiment 2 result.
+In RCC, after we increase the number of concurrent instances to 4, which has overcome the primary bandwidth bottleneck, increasing number of instances has little influence on throughput.
+We draw the conclusion that as long as we overcome the bandwidth bottleneck, increasing the number of instances shows inobvious effect since the system is bottlenecked by other factors such as computional capabilty and execution.

 <p>
     <img src="{{ site.baseurl }}/assets/images/rcc/exp3.png" alt="Cover photo" style="width: 90%"/>
     <br>
     <em>Figure 5.
-RCC Concurrency
+Effect of Concurrent Consensus on RCC
     </em>
 </p>